 The Company and its affiliates anticipate that the Distributor Options, the shares of Class A Common Stock underlying the Distributor Options and the employee stock bonus awards will be qualified in some form pursuant to the securities laws of each jurisdiction in which the Company and its affiliates operate.
-There can be no assurance, however, that NSI will be able to qualify the Distributor Options and the employee stock bonus awards in each jurisdiction, the timing of such qualification, or that, if qualified, the governmental authorities in such jurisdictions will not suspend such qualifications or require material modifications to the terms of the programs as they are currently contemplated to be implemented.
-In certain European countries, including France and Spain, only existing executive distributors will be allowed to participate in the Distributor Option program.
-South Korean officials, for example, have indicated a preliminary willingness to allow NSI to implement the Plan, but have reserved the right to rule on the details of the Plan, including the exercise of the Distributor Options by South Korean residents, until a later date.
+There can be no assurance, however, that NSI will be able to qualify the Distributor Options and the employee stock bonus awards in each jurisdiction or that, if qualified, the governmental authorities in such jurisdictions will not suspend such qualifications or require material modifications to the terms of the programs as they are currently contemplated to be implemented.
+In certain European countries, including France, the United Kingdom, Spain and possibly others, only existing distributors and/or existing executive distributors will be allowed to participate in the NSI Stock Option Plan.
+South Korean officials, for example, have indicated a preliminary willingness to allow NSI to implement the NSI Stock Option Plan, but have reserved the right to rule on the details of the NSI Stock Option Plan, including the exercise of the Distributor Options by South Korean residents, at a later date.
 No assurances can be given as to the timing of any governmental approvals received in connection with the Distributor Options.
 In addition, there can be no assurance that the laws and relevant regulations and judicial and administrative interpretations in such jurisdictions will not change in a manner that has a material impact on the ability of NSI to adopt or maintain such programs in such jurisdictions.